 (5) For the year ended December 31, 2023, mainly related to the extension of the proved area due to the addition of 40 wells in proved reserves in Bajada del Palo Oeste area in Vaca Muerta formation with positive results.
 Also related to the addition of proved reserves from the unconventional Bajada del Palo Este area with 26 additional wells.
-A total of 19 wells were added in the unconventional Aguada Federal area, but with a decrease in its typical well, and a 2-well pad was converted in Águila Mora from probable reserves to proved developed reserves.
-Also, for the year ended December 31, 2022, mainly related to the extension of the proved area by adding 32 wells in proved reserves in Bajada del Palo Oeste area and the development of the Vaca Muerta formation in the unconventional Aguada Federal area.
+A total of 19 wells were added in the unconventional Aguada Federal area and a 2-well pad was converted in Águila Mora from probable reserves to proved developed reserves.
+Also, for the year ended December 31, 2022, mainly related to the addition of proved reserves in Bajada del Palo Oeste area in Vaca Muerta formation with positive results.
+Also related to the addition of the proved area by adding 32 wells in proved reserves in Bajada del Palo Oeste area in Vaca Muerta formation with positive results.
+Also related to the addition of proved reserves from the unconventional Bajada del Palo Deste area and the development of the Vaca Muerta formation in the unconventional Aguada Federal area.
 In addition, for the year ended December 31, 2021, mainly related to the extension of the proved area by adding 44 additional proved undeveloped wells resulting from the drilling activity carried out in the Bajada del Palo Oeste area in Vaca Muerta formation with positive results.